andrewboyd79/campfire-cooking/README.md

 - [Materialize (1.0.0)](https://materializecss.com/) was used to aid with responsive design and increation of some of the project elements
 - [jQuery (3.5)](https://api.jquery.com/) was used to aid in the writing of the JavaScript elements
 - [Adobe Fonts](https://fonts.adobe.com/) was used to provide the Brandon Grotesque font
-- [GitHub](https://github.com/andrewboyd79/CraftGinsNI) was used to hold the P-L-Services repository
+- [GitHub](https://github.com/andrewboyd79/campfire-Cooking) was used to hold the campfire cooking repository
 - [GitPod](https://gitpod.io/workspaces/) was used as the dev environment for the project
 - [MongoDB](https://www.mongodb.com/cloud/atlas1) was used to host the database for the project
 - [Heroku](https://www.heroku.com/) was used for deployment of the project